Meningococcemia is an acute and potentially life-threatening infection of the bloodstream.

 When to Contact a Medical Professional

 Go to the emergency room immediately if you have symptoms of meningococcemia.
-Call your health care provider if you have been around someone with the disease.
+Contact your provider if you have been around someone with the disease.

-Preventive antibiotics for family members and contacts are often recommended.
-Speak with your health care provider about this option.
+Preventive antibiotics for family members and other close contacts are often recommended.
+Speak with your provider about this option.

 A vaccine that covers some, but not all, strains of meningococcus is recommended for children age 11 or 12.
 A booster is given at age 16.
 Unvaccinated college students who live in dormitories should also consider receiving this vaccine.
 It should be given a few weeks before they first move into the dorm.
-Talk to your provider about the appropriate use of this vaccine.
+Talk to your provider about this vaccine.

 Meningococcal septicemia; Meningococcal blood poisoning; Meningococcal bacteremia

 Stephens DS, Apicella MA.
 Neisseria meningitidis.
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 213.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 211.